-"At Herzig Eye Institute our commitment is to provide each patient with their best possible vision correction, superior surgical treatments, and the highest level of patient care.
+"At Herzig Eye Institute our commitment is to provide each patient with their best possible vision in a safe environment, through superior surgical treatments, and the highest level of patient care.

-When it comes to your eyesight, like anything else that's really important in life, great care should be taken to scrutinize your options.
+When it comes to your eyesight, like anything else really important in life, great care should be taken to scrutinize your options.
 After all, you are making a choice that will result in trusting your vision correction to a specific surgeon.
 In areas of medical care, particularly the delicate and advanced procedure used in cataract surgery, there should be no room for compromise.

 Thousands of people from all over the world seeking cataract solutions have trusted the surgeons at Herzig Eye Institute to provide the best possible visual result with the most proven, safe, and effective technology available.
-It is truly an awesome responsibility and, I can assure you, one that every member of our clinical and administrative staff takes seriously.
-At the Herzig Eye Institute, we value your trust and make every effort to ensure that the highest standards of service and comfort are upheld.
+It is truly an awesome responsibility and I can assure you, it is a responsibility every member of our clinical and administrative staff takes seriously.
+At Herzig Eye Institute, we value your trust and make every effort to ensure the highest standards of service and comfort are upheld.
 Thank you for giving us the opportunity to meet and exceed your expectations."

-Cherry Tabb Co-Founder & CEO
+- Cherry Tabb | Co-Founder & CEO